⁃ 15 members in attendance at Toddy Brook.

 ⁃ ShawnM mentioned Dan Sheehan director availability, trail master is still an “open” position - very important!!!

 ⁃ MikeE, “thank you for sympathy card”.
 Membership, ask others to join in, help out, and grow the club!

 ⁃ Steve, Christmas party should be great - 3 clubs together, Royal River-Falmouth-Cumb/NoYarm.
 Trail work reminder!

 ⁃ Very busy in the bar and noise-level can be a challenge.

 ⁃ $45 + 1 for agent to register sled, hasn’t chged in a few years.

 ⁃ Meeting adjourned.

-Welcome to the Moonlite Sno-Skimmers web page.
-We are one of the states oldest continuously running clubs dating back to 1973.
-We maintain over 30 miles of trails in Cumberland and North Yarmouth with the help of our members and volunteers providing local snowmobile riders a safe trail system.
-Please see our "About" page for information on membership.
+Moonlite Sno-Skimmers is one of Maine's oldest continuously running snowmobile clubs dating back to 1973.
+We maintain over 30 miles of snowmobile trails in Cumberland and North Yarmouth with the help of our members and volunteers providing local snowmobile riders a safe trail system.
+New members are always welcome.
 Find us on FaceBook at: https://www.facebook.com/MoonliteSnoSkimmers/

 11-20-2019 Meeting Notes